hm-tamim/student-companion-android/README.md

 **Classmates:**

-Here student ca see all the class mates of their courses.
+Here student can see all the class mates of their courses.
 See their basic info and contact with them by chat.